eaglerock1337/marks.dev/site/storytime.md

 sleep 7200
 ```

-Ah, my favorite part of this script.
-We all know that [cron](https://en.wikipedia.org/wiki/Cron) is for wusses and real sysadmins keep track of arbitrary scripts running inside open terminal windows.
-Including the time and a comment letting the user know you're waiting is smart, since a terminal doing nothing could be misconstrued as one that is frozen.
-Too bad you're telling the user you're sleeping for an hour when you're really sleeping for two.
+Ah yes, my favorite part of this script.
+We all know that [cron](https://en.wikipedia.org/wiki/Cron) is for wusses and *real* sysadmins keep track of arbitrary scripts running inside open terminal windows.
+Including the time the script paused and a comment letting the user know you're waiting an hour is smart, since a running command inside a terminal like this could be misconstrued as frozen.
+Too bad you're telling the user you're sleeping for *one* hour when you're really sleeping for *two*.

 ```bash
 x=$(( $x + 1 ))